Life Insurance Company Ratings and Why They Matter Right Now

 - #1 – Compared To Commercial Banks And Investment Firms, The Life Insurance Industry Has A Long History Of Financial Strength Under Pressure

-- #2 – The Life Insurance Industry Is Highly Regulated To Protect Policyholders
+- #2 – The Life Insurance Industry Is Highly Regulated To Protect Consumers

-- #3 – Insurance Company Ratings Are A Window Into The Soul Of The Company
+- #3 – Insurance Carrier Ratings Are A Window Into The Soul Of The Company

 And, we’ll also reveal the radical move the life insurance industry made during the banking holiday of the Great Depression.
 During one of the worst economic times during American history, insurers sunk the roots of their financial strength even deeper.